Poetic Rowing

 —anonymous rower One of us

-quite and the bed is warm.
+But it’s 3:45 AM.
+Quiet, and the bed is warm.
+Warmth kills you.

 It’s either sweat or rust.
 Steel or rot.
+Your call.

 Welcome to the grind.
 The war starts here.
-Take the oars.
-Earn your air.
+In the dark.

 —anonymous rower One of us